-Judging will stop after the time limit has been reached.
-Competitors are responsible for keeping track of their time limit.

-- Speeches can be read from notes or performed from memory. - Speeches must not contain offensive or discriminatory language. - Speeches can be in any language with a translation provided. - Image and sound quality must be clear enough for adjudication.
+- Judging will stop after the time limit has been reached.
+Competitors are responsible for keeping track of their time limit. - Speeches can be read from notes or performed from memory. - Speeches must not contain offensive or discriminatory language. - Speeches can be in any language with a translation provided. - Image and sound quality for the first round must be clear enough for adjudication.